-Assist in college admissions, financial aid, scholarship, and standardized test preparation processes
+The program also assists in college admissions, financial aid, scholarship, and standardized test preparation processes.

-Students and staff of Upward Bound Program believe that motivation is the prerequisite for learning.
-Consequently, Upward Bound doesn't just teach to, but instead "turns on" students to the real word.
-Upward Bound seeks to utilize the personal strengths of each student with the hope that each student will discover the values of education and themselves.
+Students and staff of the Upward Bound Program believe that motivation is the prerequisite for learning.
+Consequently, Upward Bound doesn't just teach to, but instead "turns on" students to the real world.
+Upward Bound seeks to use each student's strengths with the hope that they will discover the values of education and themselves.

-Upward Bound Program encourages participants in a highly motivational, experiential curriculum promoting cross-cultural understanding and global awareness through the application of intensive language development, computer technology, visual art and social science instruction.
-The summer residential component will provide a nurturing learning environment that stresses a holistic concern for the social, emotional, intellectual, and spiritual well-being of the students.
+The Upward Bound Program encourages participants in a highly motivational, experiential curriculum promoting cross-cultural understanding and global awareness by applying intensive language development, computer technology, visual art, and social science instruction.
+The summer residential component will provide a nurturing learning environment that stresses a holistic concern for the students' social, emotional, intellectual, and spiritual well-being.

 - College Visitation

 - Tutoring Services

 - Apply for free for SAT, ACT, and College Application